 Beginner investors hate the word ‘cut-loss’.
 Why?
 Because they do not realize that they have made the wrong decision in buying shares, so they are reluctant to cut losses.
+Common Mistakes in Purchasing Stocks for A Beginner.
 Often novice investors who make this mistake have not done an in-depth analysis before buying shares.
 When it comes to newbies, novice investors think, ‘oh, this stock is said to be good; just keep it up first.
 After all, it will return to the top price’.

 When buying stocks, it is equally important to consider the long-term prospects of the industry.
 However, sometimes novice investors are fixated on past prices.
 For example, when you see a stock hit an all-time low, novice investors tend to buy the stock.
 However, not all companies can return to their former glory.
 Will the issuer industry still has bright prospects in the next five years, or will innovations replace it?
 Therefore, having the ability to analyze macroeconomics is necessary to predict the prospects of the industry in the long term and avoid these mistakes.

 FOMO, when the shares sold, go fast